kehontas/Project-01/README.md

-Café JSON
+#Café JSON

-Overview:
+**Overview:**
 Café JSON is an API for the coffee *connoisseur* in you!

+**User Stories:**
-A user can gather information about featured coffee beans to include the name, origin, roast, acididty and flavor.
+1. A user can gather information about featured coffee beans to include the name, origin, roast, acididty and flavor.

-A user can see where this coffee is being served and add locations if needed.
+2. A user can see where this coffee is being served and add locations if needed.

-Technologies Used:
+**Technologies Used:**
 HTML/CSS, JavaScript, JQuery, Express, NodeJS, AJAX, MongoDB, Mongoose

 ![cafeJSON]